itko/itko.github.io/_pages/connectivity.md

 	    src="/assets/images/projects/connectivity/habitat_with_centroid.svg">
 </figure>

 In order to connect the nodes, we need to understand how our species move from place to place.
-For this, we turn to a formula which models the movement of species between forest patches as a factor of distance, the type of land between patches, as well as some other factors, such as the weight of the species.
+For this, we incorporate a model of species movement between forest patches, which is based on several parameters, such as the distance and vegetation between forest patches, the weight of the species, etc.

-Using this model we can generate some probabilities for a species travelling from one forest patch to another:
+Using this model we can estimate the probability that different species will travel from one forest patch to another.
+Here it is for Everett's White-eye (thicker is higher probability):

 <figure class="connectivity-image">
 	    <img